Rimshakhan13/apple-frontend-task/README.md

 # Apple Product Showcase

-This project is a simple React web application that showcases an Apple product.
-It fetches product data from a mock API (replace with your actual API endpoint) and displays it on the web page.
+This React web application showcases an Apple product, dynamically fetching product data from a mock API (replace with your actual API endpoint).
+The project includes various features to enhance the user experience and allows for easy customization.

 ## Table of Contents